mltframework/mlt_web/plugins/TransitionAffine.md

 title: Key-framed
 description:
 Whether rotate, shear, and offset are key-framed or not.
-This (&quot;key-framed&quot;) refers to the legacy, deprecated, mlt_geometry-based property evaluation.
-Most of the properties support mlt_animation now.
 type: boolean
 readonly: no
 required: no